Mile Sterjovski: FC Basel

 As Swiss champions, Basel entered the 2005–06 Champions League third qualifying round.
-However, they were drawn against German Bundesliga club Werder Bremen and they lost 4-2 on aggregate.
-Subsequently Basel dropped into the 2005–06 UEFA Cup, where against NK Široki Brijeg in the first round, they sealed a 6–0 aggregate win to qualify for the Group stage.
+However, they were drawn against Bundesliga club Werder Bremen and they lost 4–2 on aggregate.
+Subsequently Basel dropped into the 2005–06 UEFA Cup, where against Široki Brijeg in the first round, they sealed a 6–0 aggregate win to qualify for the Group stage.
 Here Basel were then drawn into Group E, alongside Strasbourg, Roma, Red Star Belgrade and Tromsø.
-Basel qualified for the knock-out stage and in the round of 32 Basel were drawn against AS Monaco, this was won 2-1 on aggregate.
-In the round of 16 Basel were drawn against Strasbourgh winning 4-2 on aggregate.
+Basel qualified for the knock-out stage and in the round of 32 Basel were drawn against AS Monaco, this was won 2–1 on aggregate.
+In the round of 16 Basel were drawn against Strasbourgh winning 4–2 on aggregate.
 In the quarter-finals, drawn against Middlesbrough they won the first leg 2–0, but Middlesbrough fought back to win the return match 4–1 and the tie 4–3 on aggregate.
 Sterjovski played in 11 of these 12 matches.
 Basel started into the 2005–06 Super League season well and led the championship right until the last day of the league campaign.
 On the final day of the league season Basel played at home against Zürich.
 Mladen Petrić had scored an equaliser after FCZ had taken an early lead.
-But then a last-minute goal from Zürich's Iulian Filipescu meant the final score was 1-2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
+But then a last-minute goal from Zürich's Iulian Filipescu meant the final score was 2–1 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.
 The last minute loss of the Championship and the subsequent riots, the so-called Basel Hooligan Incident, meant that the club would suffer the consequences.
 In the first round of the 2005–06 Swiss Cup Basel played away against lower league team Solothurn and won this 4–1.
 In round two they played away against local lower league team Old Boys.
 In this game Sterjovski scored four goals and Basel won 6–1.
 However, Basel were defeated in the third-round home tie against FC Zürich 3–4.